What Is Thai Cashew Chicken?

 Why are my cashews soft instead of crisp in Thai cashew chicken?

 They were added too early, or left in the wok too long after the sauce went in.
 Cashews absorb moisture quickly at heat.
-They need to be toasted first in a dry pan, set aside completely, and returned to the dish only after the heat is off or nearly off, just long enough to pick up the sauce flavor without sitting in the heat.
+They need to be toasted first in a dry pan, set aside completely, and returned to the dish only after the heat is off or nearly off.
 If they are soft when they arrive at the table, they went in too soon.

 Why does my Thai cashew chicken taste flat?

 The wok was not hot enough, or the sauce needed more balance.
-A stir-fry made in a pan that is too cool will steam rather than fry, the chicken will not develop color, the sauce will not reduce and cling, and the whole dish will taste wan.
-Get the wok genuinely hot before anything goes in.
-For the sauce: if it tastes flat, it needs more oyster sauce or a touch more sugar.
+A stir-fry made in a pan that is too cool will steam rather than fry.
+The sauce: if it tastes flat, it needs more oyster sauce or a touch more sugar.
 If it tastes one-dimensional, it needs more fish sauce for depth.
+Always taste the sauce before it goes in and adjust from there.

 Can I use chicken breast instead of thighs for Thai cashew chicken?